cloud-install/ansible-snyc-gitee/docs/solution-deployment.md

 **Deploy more application** is the same with **Deploy second application**

-Finally, we know the new and summarize the steps of the LAMP deployment site:
+Finally, we know the new and summarize the steps of the LCMP deployment site:

 1. Upload the website code
 2. Bind the domain name (not necessary)